-Sometimes we find that a given maqam has distinct alternate pathways, either the result of regional differences, or of change over time.
+Sometimes we find that a given maqam has distinct alternate pathways, either the result of regional differences or of change over time.
 Let us compare three examples illustrating Maqam Bayati Shuri (also known as Maqam Qarjighar), one of the branches of the Bayati family of maqamat.
-The first example, the muwashshah "Hibbi da3ani lilwisaal," illustrates the path of Bayati Shuri most present-day musicians are familiar with:
+Example 18, the muwashshah "Hibbi da3ani lil-wisaal," illustrates the path of Bayati Shuri with which most present-day musicians are familiar.

 As you can see, the tonicization opening the piece is Jins Hijaz on the 4th scale degree above the tonic (D in this case).
-A brief foray into Jins Bayati on the octave tonic17
+A brief foray into Jins Bayati on the octave tonic leads back to the emphasis on Jins Hijaz on the 4th scale degree, with a brief passage at the beginning of m.
+3 I refer to as "Jins Pseudo-Sikah" (another unnamed jins), because of its melodic motion that resembles Jins Sikah despite not being based on a quarter-tone pitch.
+Pseudo-Sikah frequently occurs in two principal instances: either tonicizing/emphasizing the 3rd scale degree of Jins Hijaz, or tonicizing/empasizing the 3rd scale degree of Jins Ajam.
+Because that tonicization is usually brief and unstable, some might wish to consider this simply a part of Jins Hijaz (or Jins Ajam as the case may be), as a subsidiary tonicization within the jins, or as an accidental/chromatic passage.
+In any case, the remainder of m.
+3 and the opening of m.
+4 are in Jins Hijaz, with the root Jins Bayati of the magam occurring at the end of the fourth and final measure of the piece, almost as a cadential afterthought.
+Ignoring for a moment the brief Pseudo-Sikah passage (which intensifies Jins Hijaz in any case), we can summarize the pathway as follows: from Jins Hijaz on the 4th scale degree, up to Jins Bayati on the octave tonic, back to Jins Hijaz

-17 We should note that in the case of Bayati Shuri, the expected 6th scale degree under Jins Bayati-B-half-flat-does not occur in the upper part of the maqam, and instead the B-natural from Jins Hijaz remains even when the tonic emphasis is on the Bayati above.
+- 22 We should note that in the case of Bayati Shuri, the expected 6th scale degree under Jins Bayati-B-half-flat-does not occur in the upper part of the maqam, and instead the B-natural from Jins Hijaz remains even when the tonic emphasis is on the Bayati above.
 This is one example in which the strength of one jins can affect part of the jins baggage of another jins.
-However, if the melody dipped below the root tonic (admittedly a rare occurrence in this maqam-although it leads back to the emphasis on Jins Hijaz on the 4th, with a brief passage at the beginning of bar 3 I refer to as "Jins Pseudo-Sikah" (another unnamed jins), because of its melodic motion that resembles Jins Sikah despite not being based on a guarter-tone pitch.
-Pseudo-Sikah frequently occurs in two principal instances: either tonicizing/emphasizing the third scale degree of Jins Hijaz, or tonicizing/empasizing the third scale degree of Jins Ajam.
-Because that tonicization is usually brief and unstable, some might wish to consider this simply a part of Jins Hijaz (or Jins Ajam as the case may be), as a subsidiary tonicization within the jins, or as an accidental/chromatic passage.
-18 In any case, the remainder of bar 3 and the opening of bar 4 are in Jins Hijaz, with the root Jins Bayati of the magam occurring at the end of the fourth and final bar of the piece, almost as a cadential afterthought.
-Ignoring for a moment the brief Pseudo-Sikah passage (which intensifies Jins Hijaz in any case), we can summarize the pathway as follows: from Jins Hijaz on the fourth scale degree, up to Jins Bayati on the octave tonic, back to Jins Hijaz on the fourth scale degree, and finally with a brief cadential phrase to the root Jins Bayati.
-We could illustrate this with a graph that looks like this (this graph is intended to be read from top to bottom, with the jins at the top being the leading and most prominent jins in the piece, and the left-to-right axis representing pitch register; the number following the jins name represents the scale degree of the jins tonic relative to the root tonic of the magam):

-happens in instrumental improvisations), we would expect the B-half-flat in the lower octave to be present.

-18 In Jins Nahawand, for example, a common melody using accidentals involves the raising of the minor third to a major third as a leading tone to the 4th scale degree, before descending through the minor third again to the tonic.
-But this melody doesn't in fact tonicize that 4th scale degree, and certainly not to the degree that Pseudo-Sikah tonicizes the third scale degrees of Ajam and Hijaz, so I treat it as a melody within Jins Nahawand rather than a distinct jins.
+However, if the melody dipped below the root tonic (admittedly a rare occurrence in this maqam-although it happens in instrumental improvisations), we would expect the B-half-flat in the lower octave to be present. - 23 In Jins Nahawand, for example, a common melody using accidentals involves the raising of the minor third to a major third as a leading tone to the 4th scale degree, before descending through the minor third again to the tonic.
+But this melody doesn't in fact tonicize that 4th scale degree, and certainly not to the degree that Pseudo-Sikah tonicizes the 3rd scale degrees of Ajam and Hijaz, so I treat it as a melody within Jins Nahawand rather than a distinct jins.